A topic from the subject of Analytical Chemistry in Chemistry.

 Data Analysis

-Once data is acquired from an analytical instrument, it must be processed and analyzed in order to extract meaningful information.
-The type of data analysis that is used depends on the type of experiment that was performed.
+Data acquired from analytical instruments requires processing and analysis to extract meaningful information.
+The specific data analysis techniques depend on the type of experiment performed.

 Applications

-Analytical instruments are used in a variety of applications, including:
+Analytical instruments are used extensively in various fields:

 • Chemistry